(All fields required)

 Depending on the patient’s needs, your child’s team may also include experts in:

-The medical director of the Brain and Spinal Tumor Program is Maryam Fouladi, MD, MSc, FRCP, a national leader in brain and spinal tumor research and treatment.
+The medical director of the Neuro-Oncology Program is Maryam Fouladi, MD, MSc, FRCPC, a national leader in brain and spinal tumor research and treatment.
 Fouladi has developed and led several national clinical research studies of leading-edge therapies for these diseases.
+Dr. Fouladi is also the Chair of the NCI-funded Pediatric Brain Tumor Consortium which consists of 11 of the top pediatric brain tumor programs in the country.

 At many medical centers, patients and families must travel between different floors or even different buildings to see specialists.
 Our multidisciplinary clinic brings these specialists together, making visits more convenient and enabling the highest level of communication and coordination of care.